 And from my ice cream, too.
 I mean, I think red velvet in general is kind of ridiculous and indulgent, but in the most fun way possible.
 Turn it into ice cream and add in red velvet cookie dough (double the red velvet!) and I’m just ridiculously happy.
 That’s what I did here and I ended up with one of the most fun ice creams I’ve ever made.

-I tried to keep it pretty true to red velvet, so I made the ice cream with buttermilk instead of milk and mixed in a little cocoa powder, too.
+I tried to keep this ice cream pretty true to red velvet, so I made it with buttermilk instead of milk and mixed in a little cocoa powder, too.
 I was going to do a cream cheese swirl, but started craving cookie dough and thought a little red velvet cookie dough would be even more delicious (sue me, but I’m not a huge lover of cream cheese in desserts).
 I ended up putting some of the red velvet cookie dough in the ice cream and then snacking on way too much of the remaining.
+Oops!

 If you thought reality TV was indulgent, you should try eating red velvet ice cream with cookie dough on the couch while watching reality TV.
 But come on, you work hard and you deserve it.
 I haven’t watched Big Brother since college, but I got a little sucked in this season.
 It’s so bad that it’s good.
 That really is a thing.